 But what if you can’t find anyone to help cover your travel costs?
 That brings me to the third, and worst-case scenario:

 Most of the time I’ll pass on this kind of trip.
 Most professional travel writers wouldn’t consider taking a trip if their expenses are not paid.
-It's not feasible to expect to cover your travel costs with what you're paid for your article.
+It's not feasible to expect to cover your travel costs with what you're paid for most articles.

 But, believe it or not, there are times when you can make it work.
 If you align your stars properly, you can do a one-day trip to keep your costs low, and still turn a nice profit.